ekajjake/socketfall/acceptance_criteria.md

 1. King can visit splash page and click 'New Game'
 2. King can enter their name and click 'Create Game'
-3. King gets sent to the lobby for the game where they can see a unique invite code
+  1. King gets sent to the lobby for the game where they can see a unique invite code
+  2. King can return to splash screen via 'Cancel' button

 ### 2. Plebeian (friend of host)